 "Russia is one of the most exciting, diverse, and interesting travel destinations.
 I hope WayToRussia.Net will help you make your way here, whatever direction you want to take..."

-Contributions: idea, concept of the site, contents (texts & photos), editing, design, current support.
+Contributions: idea, concept of the site, contents (texts & photos), programming, editing, design, current support.

 Current responsibilities: director and editor